gianniverstegen/chat_app_backend/readme.md

 ## ERD:
 The message table is in full participation in the user_message relation.
 The user_message relation is a one-to-many relation.
+The primary keys for the user and message tables are respectively userID and messageID.

 <img width="641" alt="er" src="https://user-images.githubusercontent.com/79252340/143247424-95150e17-c692-47bc-97ba-5c575bd8f176.png">